alwaysdata/documentation/content/sites/redirect/index.en.md

 - Type of redirect:
     - permanent (HTTP code `301`): for conventional use, redirects a visitor from an address A to an address B. Search engines will update their index with the new destination,
     - temporary (HTTP code `302`): generally used during site maintenance.
 The search engines retain the original page in their index,
-    - "transparent" or "invisible": redirects the original address to the destination address but retains the original address as the URL.
-It uses frames with content that will not be indexed by most search engines so referencing will therefore be less effective.
+    - "transparent (reverse proxy)": sets up a reverse proxy to the indicated address.
+It redirects the original address to the destination address but retains the original address as the URL.
 - Add the request path to the destination URL.

 {{< fig "images/admin-panel_redirect.en.png" "Add a site: redirect">}}